 Can you freeze UNBAKED muffins?

 YES!
-Place entire tin of uncooked muffins into the freezer.
+Place the entire tin of uncooked muffins into the freezer.
 Freeze for about 3 hours.
-Remove muffin cups and place in a gallon sized ziploc bag.
-Write baking time and temp on bag.
+Remove muffin cups and place in a gallon-sized Ziploc bag.
+Write baking time and temp on the bag.
 When you want to bake them, place frozen muffin cups into a muffin tin and bake, adding an additional 5 minutes or so to compensate for the frozen batter.

 Muffins are just about the easiest weekday breakfast (if made ahead of time!).
 Spent a Saturday morning baking up several different kinds and you’ll have breakfast for the kiddos for a couple of weeks!